UrszulaCzerwinska/DeconICA/docs/DeconICA_introduction.md

 scores.mix1.ica <-
   get_scores(mix1_ica$log.counts, mix1_ica.10)
 ```
-We can see on the correlation plot almost prefect correspondance with the original propotions (`mix1$prop`)
+We can see on the correlation plot almost prefect correspondence with the original proportions (`mix1$prop`)

 ```r